 Every year, car accidents claim the lives of thousands of people.
 While most of these deaths are a direct result of car accident injuries, a large number of deaths are caused by shock.
-It is important to understand the signs of shock so that you can help a victim until emergency personnel arrive.
+It is important to understand the signs of shock so that you can help a victim until emergency personnel arrives.

 Shock After a Car Crash

 After a car accident, a victim may experience two types of shock: physiological and psychological.
 Physiological shock is a medical term used to refer to the state a person enters when tissues and organs do not receive enough blood and oxygen.
-Psychological shock can mimic physiological shock and one can experience it after a traumatic experience either from a physical or emotional trauma.
+Psychological shock can mimic physiological shock and one can experience it after a traumatic experience either from physical or emotional trauma.
 A car accident victim can experience both these types of shocks and it is important to get early medical treatment to prevent complications or death.

 Signs and Symptoms of Shock

 A person who has gone into shock may not be able to answer basic questions such as name, location, or what time of the day it is.
 Failure to answer any of these questions could indicate that the victim is experiencing shock.
 Other symptoms include:

 - nausea and weakness

 - fast pulse in the neck